ABOUT DR. LORD

 I have published over ten articles and other work in peer-reviewed academic journals.
 Topics range from investigations into how therapy works in different settings, the language of therapy and culture of trauma.
-Review the selection of published works below to get a glimpse of my work.

 Call us and your insurance company to confirm coverage prior to your first visit.